Role of a New Jersey Alimony Lawyer

 Additionally, if the alimony payor is going to be fulfilling their support obligations by paying bills, a lawyer could advise them to pay the bills directly if they are concerned that the other party will not use the money appropriately.
 For example, if the payor makes the mortgage or car payments directly rather putting the money into a joint account and relying on the other person to use the money for those purposes, they can reduce the risk of their ex abusing their spousal support.

 To the Alimony Recipient

 An attorney could advise the person receiving alimony to make a habit of closely examining their bank account and being cognizant of their ex-spouse’s deposits, to ensure that they are not depriving them of funds.
 They should also make sure that the credit cards in their name are getting paid, and that their ex-spouse is still providing the same amount of money to cover the credit cards and their bills.

-An attorney would tell an alimony recipient to still maintain the standard of living that they had during the marriage, and not to start cutting corners to save money, as the spousal support payments should allow them to maintain their previous spending habits.
+An attorney would tell an alimony recipient in New Jersey to still maintain the standard of living that they had during the marriage, and not to start cutting corners to save money, as the spousal support payments should allow them to maintain their previous spending habits.
 If the recipient feels that the other party is suddenly cutting them off or is not providing the same amount of money, they should immediately contact their attorney, so that they can take care of the issue.